phytec/doc-bsp-yocto/source/bsp/imx8/imx8mp-phyvip/head.rst

 found in the Linux Kernel
 documentation: https://www.kernel.org/doc/html/latest/networking/can.html

+..
+TODO: No CAN switched on phyVIP.
+Remove bellow chapter

 .. note::

    The switches S6 and S7 are switching the 120 Ohm bus termination resistors.